Drone Training

 • Special Use Airspace

-• Prohibited, Restricted, Warning, Alert, Military Operations, and Controlled Firing Areas
+• Controlled Firing Areas

-• Notice to Airman (NOTAM)
+• Notice to Air Mission (NOTAM)

-• Temporary Flight Restrictions (TFRs)
+• Temporary Flight Restriction (TFR)

 AIRPORT OPERATIONS